The 6 best mattress toppers I've tested – offering comfort, cushioning, and value for money

 Breathability and temperature regulation

 Why does the breathability and temperature regulation of a mattress topper matter?
-Because as Dan Fabian, Sleep Health Expert & Founder of Ten PM, explains, temperature regulation is key to a more restful night's sleep.
+As Dan Fabian, Sleep Health Expert & Founder of Ten PM, explains, temperature regulation is key to a more restful night's sleep.
 'Temperature plays a critical role in both falling asleep and staying asleep due to its influence on the body’s natural sleep-wake cycle' he says.

 A Woolroom mattress topper on top of a mattress